willzywiec/transport/README.md

 # Transport

-These scripts were created for 'A Solid of Revolution Time Study using COG11.1 and MCNP6.1', a paper I wrote in 2016.
+These scripts were created for "A Solid of Revolution Time Study using COG11.1 and MCNP6.1", a paper I wrote in 2016.

 ## COG Scripts
 **slice.py**